No “must sees” tickets? Try these alternatives.

 Posted on Jul 7, 2020 in Arts and History

-[revised November 2021] When the pandemic started, I got the idea of how serious it was when St. Peter’s basilica shut down (March 2020).
-It never happened in the history of this church, never.
-Since the reopening in May 2020, the shortcut from the Sistine Chapel into the basilica is not available, and lines to get […]
+[revised January 2025] When the pandemic started, I understood how serious it was when St. Peter’s basilica shut down (March 2020).
+It never happened in the history of this church, never!
+Many visitors go to St. Peter’s from the Vatican Museums in order to skip lines, which is surely smart.
+But after the visit of […]

 Good reads about Rome